What Damages Can You Receive from a Car Accident?

 These injuries can affect or cause serious damage to internal organs such as the nervous system.
 In fact, you can have a soft-tissue injury that affects the soft tissues of the body so greatly that it can cause permanent impairment to the range of motion of the neck (cervical spine), as one example of many.

 Damages for Bodily Injuries

 Car accidents may also lead to catastrophic injuries where a victim could suffer from life-altering consequences such as brain injury, paralysis, or paraplegia and quadriplegia.
 This is tragic for the person going through such an injury, and the case is a huge responsibility for the lawyer.

 In California, car accident victims are entitled to receive compensation for bodily injuries they incur as a result of another person’s negligence or recklessness.
 Under California law, a victim may recover the following damages:

-- 1. Economic damages which include compensation for present and future medical expenses, loss of income and benefits
+- Economic damages, which include compensation for present and future medical expenses, loss of income and benefits.

-With the assistance and legal work of a competent California car accident lawyer, you can settle your bodily injury claims more easily, and usually for a higher dollar amount.
+With the assistance and legal work of a competent California car accident attorney, you can settle your bodily injury claims more easily and usually for a higher dollar amount.
 First, the following documents are essential to your specific bodily injury claim in California:

-- Police accident report (California Highway Patrol, or local city police department, or Sheriff/Border Patrol) – This report/document contains all the information about the accident including the name and address of the other party involved, name of passengers and the time and place where the accident occurred;
+- Police accident report (California Highway Patrol, local city police department, or Sheriff/Border Patrol) – This report contains all the information about the accident, including the name and address of the other party involved, name of passengers, and the time and place where the accident occurred.